vboyev-MSFT/defender-docs/defender-xdr/microsoft-sentinel-onboard.md

 appliesto:
     - Microsoft Defender XDR
-    - Microsoft Sentinel in the Microsoft Defender portal ms.date: 10/10/2024
+    - Microsoft Sentinel in the Microsoft Defender portal ms.date: 10/16/2024
 ---

 # Connect Microsoft Sentinel to the Microsoft Defender portal

-Microsoft Sentinel is generally available within the Microsoft unified security operations platform in the Microsoft Defender portal.
+Microsoft Sentinel is generally available within Microsoft's unified security operations platform in the Microsoft Defender portal.
 When you onboard Microsoft Sentinel to the Defender portal with Microsoft Defender XDR, you unify capabilities like incident management and advanced hunting.
 Reduce tool switching and build a more context-focused investigation that expedites incident response and stops breaches faster.
 For more information, see:

 - Blog post: [General availability of the Microsoft unified security operations platform](https://aka.ms/unified-soc-announcement)
 - Blog post: [Frequently asked questions about the unified security operations platform](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/frequently-asked-questions-about-the-unified-security-operations/ba-p/4212048)